|

 Sofie

-Adopted as a "senior" Sofie now waits at the Rainbow Bridge
+Adopted as a "senior", Sofie now waits at the Rainbow Bridge but her owners have adopted again.

 |